Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 The Crossing Resort

-What you'll love most is the secluded location nestled in spectacular scenery.
-Often used as a stop between parks, it allows you to pause amidst the mountains.
-The atmosphere is simple and friendly, with a lively pub in the evening and a pleasant terrace when weather permits.
-In short, it's a great spot for a rest after a day of driving or hiking, right in the midst of breathtaking landscapes.
+The main draw is the secluded setting, surrounded by striking scenery.
+Often used as a stop between several parks, it’s an easy place to pause in the heart of the mountains.
+The feel is straightforward and welcoming, with a lively pub in the evening and a pleasant terrace when the weather allows.
+Overall, it’s a solid base to unwind after a day of driving or hiking, right in the middle of superb landscapes.

 Hotel